9 Classic Super Bowl Halftime Performances

-Over the last 30 years, the spectacle of the Super Bowl Halftime Show has become almost as huge — and talked-about — as the big game itself.
-In the years following, every superstar to hit the stage has been on a mission to outdo the last.
-Ahead of this year’s performance by Jennifer Lopez and Shakira, revisit the most iconic Super Bowl Halftime Shows that had us taking a break from the guacamole to sing and dance with as much wild abandon as our favorite scene-stealer: Left Shark.
+Believe it or not, the Super Bowl Halftime Show wasn’t always a spectacle on par with a lavishly produced mini concert.
+But starting in the early ’90s, the music performance that takes place between the second and third quarters has become just as huge — and just as talked-about — as the big game itself, with every superstar hitting the stage appearing to be on a mission to outdo the last.
+These nine iconic Super Bowl Halftime Shows are the ones that had us stepping back from the guacamole to sing and dance with as much wild abandon as our favorite scene-stealer: Left Shark.

 Super Bowl XXXV (Ravens vs. Giants, 34-7) brought one of the more surprising combinations of halftime performers to Tampa, Florida, starting with “AeroSYNC,” which had pop princes *NSYNC and rock icons Aerosmith joining forces for a sort of battle-of-the-bands-like exchange.
 But the finale performance of “Walk This Way” is what we all remember, especially when Britney Spears, Mary J. Blige and Nelly came bursting in to join the fun.